claceio/docs/content/docs/App/Styling/index.md

     style=ace.style("daisyui", themes=["dark"])
 ```

 Change to the preferred [theme](https://daisyui.com/docs/themes/).
 DaisyUI is a good option to use to get great default styling for components, with the full flexibility of Tailwind.
-To use DaisyUI, the standalone version of TailwindCSS CLI cannot be used, npm version is required.
-To get this working, follow the installation instructions [here](https://daisyui.com/docs/install/).
-Clace takes care of creating the config files, the `npx tailwindcss` command should be setup manually.
+To use DaisyUI, use the npm version of Tailwind or use this [custom version](https://github.com/dobicinaitis/tailwind-cli-extra) of the standalone CLI with DaisyUI included.
+Clace takes care of creating the config files.
 Using the CDN version of DaisyUI or Tailwind is not recommended since that will cause the style files to be large.